Quantum Advantage for Multi-option Portfolio Pricing and Valuation Adjustments: Solutions to the Problem Statements

 We are interested in obtaining the present value of a derivative.
-Specifically, the price of a derivative at time $t$ should be $\exp\{-rt\}\mathbb E_\mathbb Q{[f(S_T) | \mathcal F_t]}$, where $f$ is the payoff function of the underlying asset $S$ maturing at time $T$.
+Specifically, the price of a derivative at time $t$ should be $\exp\{-r(T-t)\}\mathbb E_\mathbb Q{[f(S_T) | \mathcal F_t]}$, where $f$ is the payoff function of the underlying asset $S$ maturing at time $T$.
 In the case of simple payoff functions, the solutions to the SDE can be determined analytically.
-However, in the case of multivariate portfolios or complex payoff functions as in exotic derivatives, the solution may not be obtained via analytical methods and numerical approaches such as Monte Carlo engines are used.
+However, in the case of multivariate portfolios or complex payoff functions as in exotic derivatives, no closed-form solutions exist.
+Instead, numerical approaches such as Monte Carlo methods or finite difference approximation schemes are used.
 Monte Carlo sampling provides a general approach and is an integral pricing tool in a derivatives desk, allowing not only for complex payoffs but also to model other stylized facts such as joint dependencies, heavy-tailed distributions \cite{tankov2003} and fractional Brownian motion \cite{zhu2021}.
-Furthermore, when other parameters such as the volatility or interest rates are modelled as stochastic processes, the Monte Carlo approach is applied.
+Furthermore, when other parameters such as the volatility or interest rates are modelled as stochastic processes, the Monte Carlo approach is favored.
 The abstract view of valuing a derivative portfolio can be outlined as such :

 \begin{enumerate}[(i)]